Enalean/tuleap/doc/back-end/events.md

 #### Names

-Hooks are simple to use but it\'s often hard to get right.
+Hooks are simple to use, but it's often hard to get them right.
 When you are only listening to existing hooks, the work is rather easy because people already did the hard work for you once.

 The tricky part is when you need to introduce a new hook.

-First of all, the name of the hook must be self descriptive and generic.
+First of all, the name of the hook must be self-descriptive and generic.
-Most of the time, when you need to introduce an hook, it\'s for one usecase and one plugin in particular.
+Most of the time, when you need to introduce an hook, it's for one use case and one plugin in particular.
 While the specific behaviour and naming should be placed in the plugin, the hook itself must not enclose anything related to your plugin.

-A good way to name your hook is to name it after it\'s place in the process execution:
+A good way to name your hook is to name it after it's place in the process execution:

 -   PostArtifactCreation
 -   PreEmailNotification
--   \...
+-   ...

 #### Leak

 One common mistake when designing new hooks is the leak of information.
-The caller must never depend on a specific behaviour set by a listner.
+The caller must never depend on a specific behaviour set by a listener.

 When the calling code must deal with values modified by a plugin (try to avoid that by all means), the behaviour must be 100% under control of